codacy/pulse-user-docs/docs/notes.md

 !!! note
     -   Notes are global to the organization.
 Any member can add or delete any note.
-    -   Pulse dashboards show the data for the maximum one year period, thus you won't be able to see notes older than that period.
+    -   Pulse dashboards show the latest 100 notes for the selected time range.

 ## Using notes